ALL CURRENCIES

 On the 40-minute boat ride from Trapeang Rung pier to the camp, trees and foliage spilling into the river, birds calling and animals rustling through the trees, it’s hard to comprehend that beyond the boundaries of the concession, the jungle is mostly lost to deforestation.

-Forest rangers are a friendly lot and storytelling comes natural to them.
-During our 2.5-hour forest hike to Preak Tachan Station, data on severe effects of logging, snaring and poaching are artfully grafted onto tales of adventure and misadventure.
+Forest rangers are a friendly lot and storytelling comes naturally to them.
+During our 2.5-hour forest hike to Preak Tachan Station, data on the severe effects of logging, snaring, and poaching are artfully grafted onto tales of adventure and misadventure.

 We also feel that our presence truly matters, and not only as an excuse to break the routine of the rangers’ job by moonlighting as our tour guides, but also by us helping to spread the word and by raising awareness long after we’ve returned to the Big Smoke.